yani-valeva/Exercise-repo/README.md

 This repository was created for exercisе.
 It was my first homework in Programming Fundalentals course.
 The repository contains drawing problems and solutions of Programming basics course.

+This repository was created for exercisе.
+It was my first homework in Programming Fundalentals course.
+The repository contains drawing problems and solutions of Programming basics course.
+This repository was created for exercisе.
+It was my first homework in Programming Fundalentals course.
+The repository contains drawing problems and solutions of Programming basics course.
+This repository was created for exercisе.
+It was my first homework in Programming Fundalentals course.
+The repository contains drawing problems and solutions of Programming basics course.
+This repository was created for exercisе.
+It was my first homework in Programming Fundalentals course.
+The repository contains drawing problems and solutions of Programming basics course.